krisleech/vimfiles/README.md

 ### rails

-*Lots* of stuff - get to know this plugin
+*Lots* of stuff - get to know this plugin!

 `:Rmodel` - jump to model